zfengyan/BIMConvertToGeo/README.md

 Compile and run it directly, no extra parameters are needed.

+This program has been successfully run on a `x64 - windows 10 @Intel core` platform, specific settings are available [here](https://github.com/SEUZFY/BIMConvertToGeo/blob/master/CMakeSettings.json).

+**NB** :

+* Before you compile this program, please make sure that you have the [dependencies](https://github.com/SEUZFY/BIMConvertToGeo#dependencies).

+* If the compilation fails, you might want to check the [CMakeLists.txt](https://github.com/SEUZFY/BIMConvertToGeo/blob/master/CMakeLists.txt) file.

 # Basic Info
 `data` : All input and output files.